CaiShu233/External-Incremental-Delaunay-Triangulation/README.md

 # External-Incremental-Delaunay-Triangulation

-Maybe the most and clever way to construct Delaunay trianglulation
+Maybe the most easiest and clever way to construct Delaunay triangulation

 ## Introduction of Algorithm